Enforcing constraints for interpolation and extrapolation in Generative Adversarial Networks: Introduction

-For the case of extrapolation, the enforcing of the constraint is added to the GAN implementation but {\it not necessarily} during training.
-As we will explain in Section \ref{enforcing_constraints_extrapolation}, what we advocate here is that the enforcing of the constraints during training {\it alone} is not enough and some alternative approach is needed.
-To see why this is reasonable, let us suppose that we are given a trajectory (a time series) of a system and that the constraint we want to enforce are algebraic equations that the system variables satisfy at every point of the trajectory.
+For the case of extrapolation, the enforcing of the constraints is more involved and an alternative approach is needed.
+To see why this is the case, let us suppose that we are given a trajectory (a time series) of a system and that the constraint we want to enforce are algebraic equations that the system variables satisfy at every point of the trajectory.
 For example, the system variables at each point of the trajectory may lie on a manifold.
-What we would like to learn is the map of the system, how each point of the trajectory is mapped to the next one.
+What we would like to learn is the map of the system i.e., how each point of the trajectory is mapped to the next one.
 Then, starting from an initial condition, we can apply this map iteratively to obtain a trajectory of the system.
-If we enforce the constraint during training, then the network trains how to interpolate a {\it single} trajectory.
+If we enforce the constraint during training, then the network learns how to interpolate a {\it single} trajectory.
 However, a single trajectory is extremely unlikely (has measure zero) in the phase space of the system.
 Thus, the trained network extrapolates accurately {\it as long as the extrapolated state remains on the training trajectory}.
 But when we extrapolate, every step involves an inevitable approximation error.
 If left unchecked, this approximation error causes the extrapolation to deviate into a region of phase space that the network has never trained on.
-In particular, the output of the network reaches the saturation region of the activation function and the predictions for subsequent steps are not informative.
-After that, all the predictive ability of the network is lost.
+Soon after, all the predictive ability of the network is lost.